Trust-Machines-Archive/stacks-dev-guide/guide.md

                 -e u5160000000000 -e '{version: 0x01, hashbytes: 0xe8b19d771ed4f3ab18dd5c8cc6fca3a2a1c31b61}' -e u2409274 -e u1  > tx.json
 ```

-Convert hex to binary and post to API URL /v2/transactions
+Convert hex output from blockstack-cli to binary and post to API URL `/v2/transactions`

 note: the http endpoint will ignore posts unless the content-type header is included and set for binary data.